Home insurance Updated:

 According to research from Post Office Money, the trend for having a Big Night In is continuing, with more and more people choosing to shun the queues of the town centres and stay tucked up indoors instead.

-But, this doesn't mean that they'll be in bed by 10pm – 73% of respondents are choosing to stay at home this year, with 24% wanting a cosy night in with their partner, while 7% will host or attend a dinner party and the same amount will see in the New Year at a house party.
+But, this doesn't mean that they'll be in bed by 10pm.
+The survey found that 78% of respondents are choosing to stay at home this year, up from 73% in 2015, with 27% wanting a cosy night in with their partner (up from 24%).
+A further 7% will host or attend a dinner party and the same amount will see in the New Year at a house party, while 17% will forego the socialising altogether.

 As for how much they'll be spending?
-Well, the survey revealed that those looking to host a dinner party are expecting to spend an average of £116, while those hosting a house party will spend £50.
-In comparison, those heading out to a pub, club or restaurant will spend an average of £96 each.
+Well, the cost could be similar no matter what you do: the survey revealed that those looking to host a party at home are expecting to spend an average of £111, while those heading out to a pub, club or restaurant will spend an average of £107 each.
+If you'll be hosting at home, have you considered the potential extra costs?

 There's no denying that hosting a party at home can be great fun, but it can also come with repercussions – often financial ones.
-For example, 10% of party hosts experienced damage to their home at their last New Year's Eve party, and it cost them an average of £143 to rectify things, which means that the real cost of staying in could be significantly higher than heading out (for the host at least).
+For example, 13% of party hosts experienced damage to their home at their last New Year's Eve party, and it cost them an extra £71 to rectify things, which means that the real cost of staying in could be significantly higher than heading out (for the host at least).

-The most common mishap last year was food or drink spillages (59%), broken crockery (41%) and damaged furniture or technology (49%), which highlights the importance of being prepared – not only should you make sure your home insurance is up to scratch to cope with any mishaps, but you should ideally include a contingency fund in your party budget so you'll have the cash available to fix things!
+The most common mishaps last year were food or drink spillages (44%), broken crockery (27%) and damaged furniture or technology (35%), which highlights the importance of being prepared – not only should you make sure your home insurance is up to scratch to cope with any mishaps, but you should ideally include a contingency fund in your party budget so you'll have the cash available to fix things!

-"Celebrating at home isn't without risks.
-Our research has shown damages can be significantly more than your average night out would cost, so any homeowners or renters considering hosting a party should be sure that they are properly covered for accidental damage to avoid starting 2016 facing a hefty repair bill."
+"However, celebrating at home isn't without its pitfalls.
+Our research has shown damages can be significantly more than your average night out would cost.
+Anyone considering hosting a party should be sure that they are properly covered for accidental damage to avoid starting 2017 facing a hefty repair bill.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.